Foreign travel advice

 Terrorists are very likely to try to carry out attacks in Belgium.
 Attacks could happen anywhere, including on public transport and transport hubs and in other places visited by foreigners.
 You should be vigilant in public places and follow the advice of local Belgian authorities.

 There have been a number of high profile terrorist attacks across Belgium.
 On 6 August 2016, 2 police officers were attacked with a machete in the city of Charleroi.
 On 22 March 2016 co-ordinated terrorist attacks killed 32 and injured hundreds more at Brussels Zaventem airport and on the metro system.
+On 20 June 2017, Belgian security forces helped prevent a suspected terrorist attack at Brussels central station.

 The main threat is from extremists linked to Daesh (formerly referred to as ISIL).
 Daesh has claimed responsibility for attacks in Belgium.